Using complex gestures in a SwiftUI ScrollView

 }

-To be clear, this is technically not a double tap gesture, but rather a double press.
-However, rewriting it to behave as a double tap is a bit more complicated, so let’s go with this for now.
+To be clear, this is not a double tap, but a double press.
+However, it serves our purpose.

 How to handle long presses